mikosik/smooth-build/doc/object_hashing.md

-Instances are kept in HashedDb as Merkle trees.
+Instances are stored in HashedDb as Merkle trees.
 Tree root has two children (except instance of `Type` type).
-First children of the root is an instance of type of instance represented by root.
+First child of the root represents an instance of type of instance represented by that root.
-Second children depends on the type of of instance represented by root.
+Second child depends on the type of of instance represented by root.

 Type type
 ---------